A Familiar Solitude, Oil and Acrylic on Canvas, 8′ x 12′, Acrylic and Glaze Ceramic, 2′ x 1.5′

 In her dreams she follows a child who is tired and thirsty, down winding streets

-In a Bell Jar
+in a Bell Jar

 Her memory is a tyrant